ERCI accepts the following payment methods:

 Students should ensure that they find out as much about the school as they possibly can before enrolling into the school of their choice.
 ERCI Education Consultants are committed to providing as much information about the Institute and the courses offered.
 As part of the Pre-Course Counselling process, ERCI Education Consultants are committed to providing minimally the following information:

-All PEIs in Singapore are required to be registered with the Committee of Private Education.
+All PEIs in Singapore are required to be registered with Skillsfuture Singapore (SSG).
 This ensures that the PEI meets certain set requirements in the areas of corporate governance, quality of provision, and information transparency.
-ERCI was effectively registered with CPE under the Enhanced Registration Framework on the 20th of May 2010.
+ERCi was first registered under the Enhanced Registered Framework on 19 May 2010.
 For more information, click here.

 PEIs in Singapore are permitted to award certificates up to the Advanced Diploma level in their own name.
 University degrees should be awarded via partnerships with bona fide universities.
-All courses will have to be registered with CPE.
-For more information on ERCI courses registered with CPE, click here.
+All courses will have to be registered with SSG.
+For more information on ERCI courses registered with SSG, click here.

 Students should be aware that recognition of certificates from PEIs, as well as degrees awarded by partner universities, for the purpose of employment or higher education, is entirely at the discretion of potential employers or institutes of higher learning.

-Students should ensure that the PEI they enroll in is an active participant in the Fee Protection Scheme, i.e. the course fees that the student pays to the Institute has to be protected via insurance by a CPE-approved insurance provider.
+Students should ensure that the PEI they enroll in is an active participant in the Fee Protection Scheme, i.e. the course fees that the student pays to the Institute has to be protected via insurance by a SSG-approved insurance provider.
 ERCI protects its students’ course fees via insurance provided by Lonpac Insurance Bhd.
-The insurance will be purchased within seven (7) working days of collection of course fees.

 Please click here for a copy of the FPS Certificate.